 The systematization of your processes available through Redtail serves two equally important functions: it helps you stay compliant while also helping you to serve your clients better.
 Because you can segment your client base in so many ways with Redtail, you are better able to define levels of service for different types of clients.
 Using those defined levels of service, you can then assign various types of processes to your different client types.
 With your processes assigned and your client notes, activities, tasks, documents and emails all consolidated or accessible from one central location, everyone in your firm can stay on the same page.
 Most likely your clients will notice it and the likelihood increases that they will refer you to others as their trust grows in the level of service you provide.
 All in all, it's a recipe for success.

 Of course we realize user adoption is sometimes one of the more difficult challenges when implementing new technologies.
 This is easy to understand – a large percentage of the population seems genetically hardwired to resist change.
 Those employees with this predisposition may genuinely prefer to continue to struggle with disorganization rather than taking the time necessary to learn a new system.
-It’s essential that you to stress to them the importance of streamlining your processes so that their time can be most valuably spent devoted to client service.
-You might also want to look at a piece we put together outlining how you might go about facilitating user adoption within your office, which is available here.
+It’s essential that you stress to them the importance of streamlining your processes so that their time can be most valuably spent devoted to client service.

 With the above in mind, let's look at what your first steps might be when 1) considering Redtail and/or 2) implementing Redtail:

-- Attend a Redtail Overview Demo - live and previously recorded sessions are available.
+- Attend a Redtail Overview Demo - live and recorded sessions are available.

 - Sign up for a FREE 30-day trial of Redtail CRM.
 Note: please register your trial account in the name of the individual who would be the principal on the database were you to activate.
 You can see this post for more details on the importance of your database owner's name.